yupidevs/yupi/docs/source/api_reference/yupi.rst

 This module contains the general classes defining concepts used by all the other modules.

-.. autoclass:: yupi.Vector
+.. automodule:: vector
    :members:

-.. autoclass:: yupi.TrajectoryPoint
-   :members:

-.. autoclass:: yupi.Trajectory
+.. automodule:: trajectory
    :members: